 Only Medicaid qualified providers that are the direct practitioners may be included in the direct services cost pool.
 The following practitioners must meet the requirements of 42 CFR §440.110 to report their costs: physical therapist, occupational therapist, speech language pathologist, audiologist, and aides providing medical services under the direction of the physical therapist, occupational therapist, speech-language pathologist, and audiologist.
 Providers of personal care services (also known as attendant care services) must meet the requirements of 42 CFR §440.167 to report their costs.
 Providers of psychological, counseling, and social work services must meet the requirements of 42 CFR §440.60 or 42 CFR §440.130 to report their costs.
-Providers of nursing services must meet the requirements of 42 CFR §440.80 and 42 CFR §440.60 or 42 CFR §440.130 (d) to report their costs.
+Providers of nursing services must meet the requirements of 42 CFR §440.60 or 42 CFR §440.130 to report their costs.
+Providers of services for a service services must meet the requirements of 42 CFR §440.60 or 42 CFR §440.130 to report their costs.
+Providers of services for a service service service services must meet the requirements of 42 CFR §440.60 or 42 CFR §440.130 to report their costs.
+Providers of nursing services must meet the requirements of 42 CFR §440.60 or 42 CFR §440.130 to report their costs.
+Providers of nursing services must meet the requirements of 42 CFR §440.130 (d) to report their costs.